 Create stunning calligraphy in Procreate with no experience or special tech skills (even if you have messy handwriting and don’t think you’re creative enough)

-Even with a full iTunes backup under your belt, it’s also a good idea to save out any artwork or brushes you are particularly attached to, just incase you need to access them outside of doing a full iPad restore.
+Even with a full iPad backup under your belt, it’s also a good idea to save out any artwork or brushes you are particularly attached to, in case you need to access them outside of doing a full iPad restore (which is more than likely).

-Start by having a folder on iCloud or Dropbox dedicated for this purpose, so you can keep everything organised in there.
-I name mine ‘procreate-backup‘, but you can put them wherever you wish (as long as you remember where!).
+Start by having a folder on iCloud or Dropbox dedicated for this purpose, so you can keep everything organized.
+I named mine ‘procreate-backup‘, you can put them wherever you wish (as long as you remember where!).

 There are different types of files you may want to preserve : artwork, brushes & color palettes.
 We’ll look at how to save out each of these now.